raugustinus/Paw-CookieToXCsrfToken/README.md

-# Django CSRF Token (Paw Extension)
+# Cookie to X-CSRF Token (Paw Extension)

-Creates a dynamic value from Django's CSRF token cookie.
-Using this dynamic value for header `X-CSRFToken` allows making POST requests to Django views without getting a 403 error.
+Creates a dynamic value from a cookie based X-CSRF token.
+Using this dynamic value for header `X-CSRF-TOKEN` allows making POST requests to a backend.

 ## License

-This Paw Extension is released under the [MIT License](LICENSE).
+This Paw Extension is released under the [MPL License](LICENSE).
 Feel free to fork, and modify!